dev-ai-lab/aws-architect/README.md

 ## Mind Teasers (AWS)
 - running AWS RDS found to be unencrypted?
 How to fix?
+- Operational overhead MSK (Kafka) vs Kinesis data streams?
+- Data ingestion
+  - for real-time data analytics --> Kinesis data streams
+  - for batch analytics --> RedShift
+- Data visualization
+  - for real-time data analytics --> Grafana, Kibana
+  - for batch analytics --> RedShift --> QuickSight
+- Batch analytics vs real-time data analytics using Redshift vs Kinesis
+- Transition from s3 standard to s3 standard IA after a minimum of `30 days`
+- For video sharing application how to improve upload and download
+  - Use cloudfront (CDN) for improving download by caching content closer to the users
+  - Use `S3 Transfer Acceleration` to reduce upload latency by using optimized EDGE locations to accelerate the data transfer to S3
+- A customo error static page in case Route53 DNS fails
+  - Have a route 53 alias for AWS CloudFront and specify the ALB as the origin.
+Create a custom error page for the distribution
 ## Prompt Engineering Certifications

 # AWS AI/ML Path